td-github-training/td-github-training.github.io/docs/docs/basic/git/branches.md

 ## Merging changes

 `git merge` allows you to combine changes from different, typically distinct, branches.

+Git supports two types of merges:

+1. **Fast-forward merges**: This type of merge can occur when there is a linear path from the current branch tip to the target branch.
+Instead of creating a new commit, Git just moves the current branch pointer up to the target branch pointer.

+2. **Three-way merge**: This is the most common type of merge.
+When the two branches you're trying to merge have diverged, Git creates a new commit that includes changes from both branches.
+This is done by looking at the common ancestor of the two branches, the current branch, and the target branch.

 ### Basic merging